docxology/p3if/docs/p3if_paste.md

 dimensions and aspects).
-As a consequence of its use across different systems, it can also function as a foundation for integration and innovation, supporting and contributing to trade association functions, and facilitating distribution of relevant cognitive security factors across trades and other forms of human organization, i.e., the “knowledge commons.”
+As a consequence of its use across different systems, it can also function as a foundation for integration and innovation, supporting and contributing to trade association functions, and facilitating distribution of relevant cognitive security factors across trades and other forms of human organization, i.e., the "knowledge commons."
 P3IF renderings are not static.
 They are entirely flexible, inviting exploration of new combinations of variables, and even swapping of factors within each category, which can help lead to new discoveries of strategies for information risk mitigation and cognitive